mhhollomon/codevamping-blog/content/post/working-on-a-remote-vm.md

 ---
 title: "Working on a Remote VM"
 date: 2019-10-12T09:47:38-04:00
-publishDate: 2019-10-12
+publishDate: 2019-10-28
 archives: "2019"
-draft : true
 tags: ["crostini", "virtualbox"]
 ---

-Logging into a remove VM from a local VM: A twisted story
+Logging into a remote VM from a local VM.
+Getting from here to there isn't all that hard.

 <!--more-->